 Soon, I met my future wife.
 When we decided to get married, she wanted to live in North Carolina, where she was from, but I wanted to stay in L.A.
 So we made a bet, which I lost.
 (And she did make more money than me at the time.)

-We moved to Greensboro, and I opened Gate City Auto Body in 2005.
+We moved to Greensboro, and I opened Gate City Body Shop and Service Center in 2005.
 Our first location was on West Lee Street by the coliseum.
 In 2010, we moved to West Market next to Biscuitville.
 While sometimes it’s tough because I no longer have the professional network that I did in Southern California, the Greensboro community more than makes up for it.
 Everyone is very supportive and wants to see me succeed.

 I think one reason people are so warm is because they’ve come to depend on me and my shop—there was a real need for affordable, quality repair work in the area, and we’ve satisfied that need.
 Customers ask for me by name because they trust me and see me as a friend.
 In fact, that’s what my estimator complains about the most… “Everyone is asking for Tuyen.”